klarsen1/NBA_RANKINGS/Playoffs/playoffs_2017.md

 First of all, we should never completely trust any statistical model.
 Model predictions should always be combined with a healthy dose of skepticism and common sense.

-Having said that, one way to build trust in a model is to look at model accuracy through back-testing.
+Having said that, one way to build trust in a model is to assess model accuracy through back-testing.
 Model accuracy is a necessary, but not sufficient condition, for a model to be useful and trustworthy.

 When I first did a [backtest](https://github.com/klarsen1/NBA_RANKINGS) of the Elastic Rankings, the accuracy was around 66%.
 For the first half of the 2016-2017 season, the one-week-ahead accuracy was 63%.
 Part of the decline in accuracy is due to the fact that the beginning of the season is harder to predict, part of of it is due to reasons that I have not dug into.